llewellyndm/MIT-Python-6.0001/README.md

 # MIT-Python-6.0001
-Solutions to the problem sets from MIT's OpenCourseWare course '6.0001 Introduction to Computer Science and Programming in Python'.
+Solutions to the problem sets from MIT's OpenCourseWare course '6.0001 Introduction to Computer Science and Programming in Python' (Fall 2016 version).